arit7007/congressional/README.md

 ## Features

-- **AI-Powered Chatbot**: Uses OpenAI GPT to generate empathetic responses tailored to the user's message.
+- **AI-Powered Chatbot**: Uses OpenAI GPT to generate empathetic responses to the user's message.
 - **Sentiment Analysis**: Analyzes the user's message sentiment (positive, negative, or neutral) and adjusts responses accordingly.
-- **Azure Text-to-Speech**: Converts text responses into speech using Azure’s neural voices.
+- **Azure Text-to-Speech**: Converts text responses into speech using Azure’s text-to-speech cognitive services.
-- **Moderation Check**: Screens user messages to ensure compliance with content policies and filter inappropriate content.
+- **Moderation Check**: Screens user messages to ensure compliance with content policies and filter inappropriate content, while maintaining empathetic response.
 - **Session Management**: Maintains a conversation history with customizable session duration (default 30 minutes).
+In the future, better memorization will be added
 - **Prompt Injection**: Check for prompt injection, and override with system default (TBD).

 ### Prerequisites